-As an important trace gas for understanding air quality and climate forcing, CO is a direct product of incomplete combustion primarily from biomass and fossil fuel on the surface and a by-product of oxidation of CH4 and non-methane hydrocarbons in the atmosphere (Brenninkmeijer and Novelli, 2003).
+As an important trace gas for understanding air quality and climate forcing, CO is a direct product of incomplete combustion primarily from biomass and fossil fuel on the surface and a by-product of oxidation of CH_4 and non-methane hydrocarbons in the atmosphere (Brenninkmeijer and Novelli, 2003).
 Being a precursor to the formation of tropospheric ozone, CO also plays an important role in tropospheric chemistry (Chin et al., 1994).
 Because of its low background concentration and moderately long lifetime (weeks to months) in the troposphere, CO is an effective tracer for the long-range transport of pollution (Forster et al., 2001) and carbon emissions (Gamnitzer et al., 2006).
 Nadir observation of CO from space has been providing long-term global coverage from both thermal (TIR) and near-infrared (NIR) instruments.
-One of the earliest attempts to retrieve atmospheric CO was made by the Interferometric Monitor of Greenhouse gases (IMG) onboard the Japanese ADEOS satellite (Barret et al., 2005).
-From the early 2000s, the Measurements Of Pollution in The Troposphere (MOPITT) instrument onboard NASA's Terra satellite launched was the first to provide routine global maps of CO daily (Deeter et al., 2003).
-Following missions with CO nadir observation capability includes the Infrared Atmospheric Sounding Interferometer (IASI) onboard Metop-A/B (Hurtmans et al., 2012), the Scanning Imaging Absorption Spectrometer for Atmospheric Chartography

-65 (SCIAMACHY) onboard the European ENVISAT satellite (Buchwitz et al., 2005), the Tropospheric Emission Sounder (TES) onboard NASA's Aura satellite (Luo et al., 2007), and the Cross-track Infrared Sounder (CrIS) onboard the Suomi National Polar-orbiting Partnership platform (Goldberg et al., 2013; Gambacorta et al., 2014).
-More recently, TROPOMI and GOSAT-2, covering the NIR spectra, provides additional daily global views of CO (Borsdorff et al., 2018; Noël et al., 2022).
+One of the earliest attempts to retrieve atmospheric CO was made by the Interferometric Monitor of Greenhouse gases (IMG) on board the Japanese ADEOS satellite (Barret et al., 2005).
+From the early 2000s, the Measurements Of Pollution in The Troposphere (MOPITT) instrument on board NASA's Terra satellite launched was the first to provide routine global maps of CO daily (Deeter et al., 2003).
+Following missions with CO nadir observation capability include the Infrared Atmospheric Sounding Interferometer (IASI) on board Metop-A/B (Hurtmans et al., 2012), the SCanning Imaging Absorption spectroMeter for Atmospheric CHartographY (SCIAMACHY) on board the European ENVISAT satellite (Buchwitz et al., 2005), the Tropospheric Emission Sounder (TES) on board NASA's Aura satellite (Luo et al., 2007) and the Cross-track Infrared Sounder (CrIS) on board the Suomi National Polar-orbiting Partnership platform (Goldberg et al., 2013; Gambacorta et al., 2014).
+More recently, TROPOMI and GOSAT-2, covering the NIR spectra, have provided additional daily global views of CO (Borsdorff et al., 2018; Noël et al., 2022).
 However, none of the current instruments and missions provide diurnal CO measurements with high temporal resolution from a GEO platform.

-In this study, we report the first result of diurnal CO retrieved from the hyperspectral infrared measurements by the GIIRS using the Feng-Yun Geostationary satellite Atmospheric Infrared Retrieval (FY-GeoAIR) algorithm.
-The retrieval algorithm uses the absorption feature of CO's fundamental 1-0 rotation-vibration band centered around 4.7 μm (2150 cm-1), which allows the measurement to be made during the daytime and the nighttime and provides important vertical information from the retrieval (Crevoisier, 2018).
+In this study, we report the first result of diurnal CO retrieved from the hyperspectral infrared measurements by the GIIRS using the FengYun Geostationary satellite Atmospheric Infrared Retrieval (FY-GeoAIR) algorithm.
+The retrieval algorithm uses the absorption feature of CO's fundamental 1-0 rotation-vibration band centered around 4.7 μ m (2150 cm-1), which allows the measurement to be made during the daytime and the nighttime and provides important vertical information from the retrieval (Crevoisier, 2018).
 The clear-sky CO retrievals and uncertainties are produced as well as the averaging kernel (AK) matrix for each retrieval that quantifies its vertical observation sensitivity and information content.

 This paper is organized as follows.
 In Sect.
-2, the GIIRS instrument and the observed spectra data are introduced.
-In Sect.
-3 and Sect.
-4, we describe the details of the forward model based on radiative transfer and the inverse model based on optimal estimation theory, respectively.
+2, the GI-IRS instrument and the observed spectra data are introduced.
+In Sects.
+3 and 4, we describe the details of the forward model based on radiative transfer and the inverse model based on optimal estimation theory, respectively.
 We show results from a simulation experiment in Sect.
 5 to assess the performance of the retrieval algorithm.
 Results of CO retrievals from applying the algorithm to GIIRS spectra in July of 2022 are demonstrated in Sect.
-6, followed by discussions and conclusions in Sect.
-7 and Sect.
-8, respectively.
+6, followed by discussions and conclusions in Sects.
+7 and 8, respectively.